it-tinyangel/JS-core-objects-and-methods-create-and-copy-of-an-object/README.md

-# JS-core-objects-and-methods-create-and-copy-of-an-object
-Module 3.
+# Module 3.
 JS Core.
 Lesson 7.
 Test 1.

-Objects and Methods.
+# Objects and Methods.
 Creating and Copy of an Objects

+Created an object with two properties and a method that outputs them to the console.

+Using Object.assign(), copied that object into a new object, changed the property values.

+Outputed the values of both objects to the console.